 Another helpful analysis is to evaluate the enabler’s core competence.
 One method to do this is to temporally analyze individual providers in the years before joining an enabler versus after.
-Track changes efficiency metrics that drive performance, such as HCC gap closure, avoidable ED, readmissions, and modifiable utilization.
+It leverages performance metrics, such as HCC gap closure, avoidable ED, readmissions, and modifiable utilization.
 If providers are statistically more likely to improve on a metric after joining the enabler, then the enabler has a core competence in this area.
-Knowing this also helps in recognizing whether an enabler’s historical performance was due more to cherry picking of high performing practices or to realized improvements for their participants.
+Knowing this also helps to discern whether an enabler’s historical performance was due more to cherry picking of high performing practices or to realized improvements for their participants.

 Risk of Termination

 Some enabler contracts specify that a participant must be active in order to get a check for savings earned in prior performance years.
-For example, in August 2022, a participant might be waiting to year on whether their enabler ACO earned savings for PY 2021.
-But since the settlement results released mid-August are initially embargoed, if a participant decides to exit the enabler, they risk losing their share of savings for 2021 and 2022, depending on the exact timing and contract terms.
+For example, in August 2022, a participant might be waiting to hear whether their enabler ACO earned savings for PY 2021.
+But since the settlement results released mid-August are initially embargoed from public release, if a participant decides to exit the enabler, they risk losing their share of savings for 2021 and 2022, depending on the exact timing and contract terms.

 Growth Projections vs Diminishing Returns

-Since many enablers are owned by private equity, recently IPO’d companies, or payers, they are on the hook to maintain an aggressive growth trajectory.
+Since many enablers are often owned by private equity, recently IPO’d companies or payer-funded subsidiaries, investors expect them to maintain an aggressive growth trajectory.
 Recent merger and acquisition activity demonstrates that valuations for enabler companies incorporate such growth assumptions.
-But the number of independent primary care practices is not expanding.
+However, the number of independent primary care practices is not expanding.

 Second, enablers are forced to go “down market” to grow with progressively lower performing practices.
 Over the next couple years, it will become progressively more clear which enablers have sufficient core competence to improve performance of their participants.